 “I don’t know.
 It seemed like the right to do, but ...
 My dad used to do things like this too.
 Pay off boyfriends to get lost, con people out of their land or their crops, for him it was the game.
 I never liked it much when he did these kinds of things and now I’ve caught myself at doing exactly the same, to get what I want...”

-you want?
+“And what do you want?
 What is it you’re trying to accomplish by buying off my dad?”

 “I ....
 I didn’t want you to get hurt anymore...
 I really like you.
 I like having you here...
 You’ve become the son that I hope Daniel will be too.
 I was worried that one day your father would come back and take your away.

 I ‘thought, if he wouldn’t come... you couldn’t go...
 And I know that was wrong.
 I have no right to force the situation....
 I know where your dad is...
 If you want, I can easily bring him back....”
 Kevin seems to be really sincere with his apology and Mateo rubs his face, showing that he doesn’t know what to do with this situation.

 “I can’t say that I’ll miss him.
 I can’t even fake caring about where he is.
 I should be shocked, that he took the money and ran, but ...
 I’m not...
 I should be hurt that he didn’t want to stick around for me, but I’m not hurt...”
 But as Mateo says the words, his eyes fill with tears contradicting what he just said.